juxor/afaq/markdown/secC8.md

 attempted to introduce reforms.
 Chomsky describes the process in the USA:

-> _"Business leaders recognised that social spending could stimulate the economy, but much preferred the military Keynesian alternative -- for reasons having to do with privilege and power, not 'economic rationality.'
-This approach was adopted at once, the Cold War serving as the justification. . . .
+> _"Business leaders recognised that social spending could stimulate the
+> economy, but much preferred the military Keynesian alternative -- for
+> reasons having to do with privilege and power, not 'economic rationality.'
+> This approach was adopted at once, the Cold War serving as the
-The Pentagon system was considered ideal for these purposes.
-It extends well beyond the military establishment, incorporating also the Department of Energy. . . and the space agency NASA, converted by the Kennedy administration to a significant component of the state-directed public subsidy to advanced industry.
-These arrangements impose on the public a large burden of the costs of industry (research and development, R&amp;D) and provide a guaranteed market for excess production, a useful cushion for management decisions.
+> justification. . . .
+The Pentagon system was considered ideal for these
+> purposes.
+It extends well beyond the military establishment, incorporating
+> also the Department of Energy. . . and the space agency NASA, converted by
-Furthermore, this form of industrial policy does not have the undesirable side-effects of social spending directed to human needs.
-Apart from unwelcome redistributive effects, the latter policies tend to interfere with managerial prerogatives; useful production may undercut private gain, while state- subsidised waste production. . . is a gift to the owner and manager, to whom any marketable spin-offs will be promptly delivered.
-Social spending may also arouse public interest and participation, thus enhancing the threat of democracy. . .
-The defects of social spending do not taint the military Keynesian alternative.
-For such reasons, **Business Week** explained, 'there's a tremendous social and economic difference between welfare pump-priming and military pump-priming,' the latter being far preferable."_ [**World Orders, Old and New**, pp. 100-1]
+> the Kennedy administration to a significant component of the state-directed
+> public subsidy to advanced industry.
+These arrangements impose on the public
+> a large burden of the costs of industry (research and development, R &D) and
+> provide a guaranteed market for excess production, a useful cushion for
+> management decisions.
+Furthermore, this form of industrial policy does not
+> have the undesirable side-effects of social spending directed to human
+> needs.
+Apart from unwelcome redistributive effects, the latter policies tend
+> to interfere with managerial prerogatives; useful production may undercut
+> private gain, while state-subsidised waste production. . . is a gift to the
+> owner and manager, to whom any marketable spin-offs will be promptly
+> delivered.
+Social spending may also arouse public interest and
+> participation, thus enhancing the threat of democracy. . .
+The defects of
+> social spending do not taint the military Keynesian alternative.
+For such
+> reasons, **Business Week** explained, 'there's a tremendous social and
+> economic difference between welfare pump-priming and military pump-priming,'
+> the latter being far preferable."_ [ **World Orders, Old and New** , pp.
+> 100-1]

 Over time, social Keynesianism took increasing hold even in the USA, partly in response to working class struggle, partly due to the need for popular support